HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 Some explanations :

-- The attribute ``permission`` is a string using Django's conventions for permissions, with a shape : 'APP-ACTION'.
+- The attribute ``permissions`` is a string or a list of strings using Django's conventions for permissions, with a shape : 'APP-ACTION' or ['APP-ACTION', …].
 - The method ``get_ctypes()`` can precise, if it exists, the entity types which are compatible with the button : the button will only be proposed in the configuration for these types.